 There has long been debate about the definitions, similarities and distinctiveness of the sport, recreation and physical activity sectors.
 For example, is physical activity the umbrella under which sport and recreation fall, given that physical recreational pursuits and sport participation are ultimately all defined as being physically active, with the inherent benefits?
 Or is recreation the more expansive concept given that its mandate encompasses not only pursuits that are physical in nature, but also those that are social, intellectual, creative and spiritual?
-In Europe, the term "sport" means "all forms of physical activity which, through casual or organised participation, aim at expressing or improving physical fitness and mental well-being, forming social relationships or obtaining results in competition at all levels."
-This concept encompasses not only the traditional meaning of sport, but also various forms of physical activity including spontaneous, unorganized games and regular physical activity or exercise, all of which benefit individuals and society.

-For Indigenous people, sport is not differentiated from recreation and physical activity.
-Sport may be defined by some in terms of its positive holistic benefits and its capacity to meet their emotional, spiritual, mental and physical needs.
-Sport is rooted in cultures, traditions, and connections to the land.16,35,36,37 Traditional games provide a foundation for physical activity and movement which instills, not only competence, but confidence and opportunities to learn culture and cultural ways of knowing and moving through the world.
+In Europe, the term "sport" means "all forms of physical activity which, through casual or organised participation, aim at expressing or improving physical fitness and mental well-being, forming social relationships or obtaining results in competition at all levels."33 This concept encompasses not only the traditional meaning of sport, but also various forms of physical activity including spontaneous, unorganized games and regular physical activity or exercise, all of which benefit individuals and society.34 terms of its positive holistic benefits and its capacity to meet their emotional, spiritual, mental and physical needs.
+Sport is rooted in cultures, traditions, and connections to the land.
+16,35,36,37 Traditional games provide a foundation for physical activity and movement which instills, not only competence, but confidence and opportunities to learn culture and cultural ways of knowing and moving through the world.
+159